tomaspavlin/skolemizator/README.md

 - negation *not(Subformula)*

 ### Other command
-You can convert formula to prenex form by typing:
+You can convert a formula to prenex form by typing:

 ```prolog
 prenex(+Formula, -FormulaInPrenexForm).